Optical Approach to Gravitational Redshift: Plasma Effect of Corona

 The total change in $\theta$ as $r$ decreases from infinity to its minimum value $r_0$ and then increases again to infinity is just twice its change from $\infty$ to $r_0$, that is, $2\triangle\theta$.
 Hence, the deflection of the path of rays from a straight line is given by $\delta\theta=2\triangle\theta-\pi$, which is calculated positively if concave toward the Sun and negatively if convex.
 Putting in the numerical factors, the total deflection is

-Equation (31) describes interesting behavior of the radiation bending near the Sun.
+Equation (32) describes an interesting behaviour of the radiation bending near the Sun.
 The first term represents the general relativistic effect by which the path of rays is bent toward the Sun.
 The second term represents the coronal refraction by which the path of rays is bent away from the Sun to the contrary.
-This is not surprising when we see the difference in sign between these terms.
-Actually, experimental values at radio frequencies of the general relativity deflection were determined by fitting, by the method of least squares, the measured data to curve of a model bearing difference of sign between these effects.
+This explanation is given by the difference in sign between those terms.
 At optical frequencies, coronal refraction is extremely small, so it can be neglected.
-At radio frequencies, however, it plays an important part in the deflection, as can be seen when we illustrate the deflection angle as a function of frequency for the distances in solar radii of the ray's point of closest approach to the Sun's center.
-Figure 1 shows curves calculated from (31) of the deflection angle as a function of frequency for $r_0/R_{\odot} =1.5, 2, 3, 4$.
+However, it plays an important part at radio frequencies, as can be seen when we illustrate the deflection angle as a function of frequency for the distances in solar radii of the ray's point of closest approach to the Sun's center.